-Dane is currently working on a practice base PhD that explores the survey as artistic practice and how communication technologies and database management systems can be used as a material by artists as well as project evaluators within the field of cultural production at Falmouth University.
+Dane is currently working on a practice based PhD that explores the survey as artistic practice and how communication technologies and database management systems can be used as a material by artists as well as project evaluators within the field of cultural production at Falmouth University.

 explored how social media could be employed effectively to understand, document and develop the long-term impact of performance work that takes place outside the traditional context and conventions of the theatre space;'Supercrafted'